 - Competent in working with various online content platforms.

 Digital marketing is a whole ocean in itself, and there’s huge scope as a freelancer for any digital marketer.
-Anything from running paid Instagram and Facebook campaigns to overhauling the whole website’s messaging actually come under marketing.
+Anything from running paid Instagram and Facebook campaigns to overhauling the whole website’s messaging comes under marketing.

 There’s an enormous and thriving community of marketing professionals in the freelancing world.
-You can’t even imagine how much consultants and strategists earn in the freelancing field.
-What’s common in all of them?
-Honed digital skills.
+You can’t even imagine how much consultants and strategists earn in freelancing.
+So what’s common in all of them?
+Digital skills.

-Marketers know all the touchpoints in the consumer journey, can generate ideas, optimize digital strategies, and do much more, and that’s the reason they’re paid well even as freelancers.
+Marketers know all the touchpoints in the consumer journey, can generate ideas, optimize digital strategies, and do much more, and that’s why they’re paid well, even as freelancers.

-Also, if you’re obsessed with putting time in social media, you better start using it (and learning) in such a way that you can open the doors of income through the same channel in the future.
+Also, if you’re obsessed with putting time into social media, you better start using it (and learning) to open the doors of income through the same channel in the future.

-- Excellence in FB, Instagram, Quora, or video marketing.
+- Excellent in FB, Instagram, Quora, or video marketing.

-- Should be familiar with the usage of analytical tools like Moz Pro, Semrush, Google Analytics, etc. to track website traffic and performance.
+- Should be familiar with using analytical tools like Moz Pro, Semrush, Google Analytics, etc., to track website traffic and performance.

-- In depth knowledge of Search Engine Marketing(SEM), and Search Engine Optimization(SEO).
+- Knowledge of Search Engine Marketing(SEM) and Search Engine Optimization(SEO).

 You’d be stunned to know how much a good freelance accountant or bookkeeper earns and how high is their demand.
 With the detail-catching eye, industry awareness, excellent knowledge, and a strong grasp of best practices and tax laws, self-starting accountants will conveniently be able to enter the SMB market without much issue.
 Besides that, remember that other freelancers also seek help with their bookkeeping.
 Isn’t that fact amazing?